 All these methods are matters of both teaching and modeling in and outside of the classroom.

 I encourage students to engage with and contribute to scholarship in and outside the classroom.
 My teaching then extends to my research, where I make a point of including students.
 I was provided with ample opportunities as a graduate student to engage with mentors in their work; this had a profound impact on who I am as a scholar.
 I prioritize opportunities for students in grant proposals and regularly invite students to join projects.

-I have a strong commitment to measuring my teaching, and my students’ learning.
-As a reflection of students’ experience, course evaluations and grades are an important piece of how that evaluation happens.
-Additionally, I know I would not be where I am today if it were not for my ability to form relationships with my peers and seek out feedback, and to actively engage with my coworkers and other professionals in the field.
-My growth as an educator and my students’ growth as learners are intertwined, and these diverse formal and informal evaluation methods give me a more complete understanding of the impact of my teaching and help me identify potential areas for growth.
+I have a strong commitment to measuring my teaching and my students’ learning.
+As a reflection of students’ experience, course evaluations and grades are an important piece of how that evaluation happens, but to ensure a robust understanding of impacts I employ additional tactics.
+These include periodic student check-ins through both anonymous questionnaires and face-to-face discussions, longitudinal review of student work, and review of students’ personal scholarly growth and goal achievement through advising.
+My growth as an educator and my students’ growth as learners are intertwined, and these diverse formal and informal evaluation methods give me a more complete understanding of the influence of my teaching and help me identify potential areas for growth.

-As a leader, scholar, and teacher in higher education, I am a role model for my students and a community liaison.
-I model through my teaching, through my research, and through my service.
-Teaching is an important way for me to connect future and current scholars, and engage with both.
-Teaching higher education and educational leadership means having a direct impact on the facilitators of educational experiences that shape our work force, our citizenry, and indeed our society.
-I find this profoundly humbling and take my work as an educator very seriously.
-All of my professional and educational formation brings me to this place.
-I look forward to engaging as part of a faculty that embraces the ideals of active learning, student agency, and social justice and civic engagement oriented education.
+As a teacher, leader, and scholar in higher education, I am a role model for my students in and outside of the classroom.
+I see it as my duty to not only set an example within the institution, but also to facilitate their connection to scholarship and scholars throughout the field.
+Teaching higher education and educational leadership means having a direct influence on the facilitators of educational experiences that shape our work force, our citizenry, and indeed our society.
+I find this profoundly humbling and take my work as an educator and scholar to heart.